Keranod/.dotfiles/README.md

 # One line installer:

-- EFI -> `curl -sSL https://github.com/keranod/.dotfiles/raw/main/semiAutoInstallEFI.sh | sudo bash -s <disk> <hostname>` -> disk check using `lsblk` and hostname needs to match name in hosts folder and confifuration.nix needs to be present in that folder
-- Legacy -> `curl -sSL https://github.com/keranod/.dotfiles/raw/main/semiAutoInstallLegacy.sh | sudo bash -s <disk> <hostname>` -> disk check using `lsblk` and hostname needs to match name in hosts folder and confifuration.nix needs to be present in that folder
+`curl -sSL https://github.com/keranod/.dotfiles/raw/main/semiAutoInstall.sh | sudo bash -s <disk> <hostname>` -> disk check using `lsblk` and hostname needs to match name in hosts folder and confifuration.nix needs to be present in that folder